-The Office of Child Development and Early Learning (OCDEL) is a dual deputate of both the Pennsylvania Department of Education (PDE) and Department of Human Services (DHS).
-As an office, many of the commonwealth's child-serving systems are funded or supported by OCDEL staff or business partners.
+The Office of Child Development and Early Learning (OCDEL) is a dual deputate of the Departments of Education and Human Services.
+As an office, many of the commonwealth's child serving systems are funded or supported by OCDEL staff or business partners.
 OCDEL serves as Pennsylvania's lead agency for the administration of the Child Care and Development Fund Block Grant.
-Additionally, OCDEL receives funding through the Office of Head Start for the Head Start State Collaboration Office and from the U.S. Department of Education to support service to children eligible for early intervention from birth to three and three to school age.
+Additionally OCDEL receives funding through the Office of Head Start for the Head Start State Collaboration Office and from the U. S. Department of Education to support service to children eligible for Early Intervention birth to three and three to school age.